-I began working in clay in 2009 when I took my first figurative sculpture workshop at Santa Fe Clay with Christina West at the age of 57.
-I did a 70% of full size self portrait and fell in love with working in clay.
+I began working in clay in 2009 when I took my first figurative sculpture workshop at Santa Fe Clay with Christina West at age 57 after not touching clay since high school.
+I did a 70% of full size self portrait and fell in love with working in clay again.
 The following week I did a half size seated figure in a workshop with Dirk Staschke.
-As much as I loved the medium, I had no interest in doing "copies" of real people.

 In late 2012 when I began sculpting my first large scale standing figure (Lillian), she was going to be an older woman in a bathing suit holding a towel up with both hands to hide her imperfect body, as if someone had walked up on her getting out of a pool.
 I did a small model first.
 Once I had finished sculpting Lillian's 54" body and head on the armature and began to work on her arms, I realized she wasn’t embarrassed or ashamed.
 She was not hiding behind a towel, she was proud and questioning what someone was doing invading her space.
 I had always been fascinated by the confidence some people portray with their imperfect faces and bodies while others pump up or cut up their faces and bodies in an attempt to achieve what they deem to be the ideal.
 Sculpting Lillian made me recognize my need for acceptance of my own imperfections.